bitwarden/helm-charts/charts/self-host/README.md

 #### Azure Application Gateway

-> **DEPRECATED (chart 2.0.0):** The Kubernetes `Ingress` resource shown in this section is deprecated and will be removed in a future major release.
+> **Note:** Ingress is supported but is no longer the recommended default for this chart.
 New deployments should use **Gateway API** — see the [Gateway API](#gateway-api) section.
 The example below is preserved as a reference for users mid-migration.
 As of chart 2.0.0, `general.ingress.enabled` defaults to `false`; set it explicitly to `true` to keep using Ingress.

 Azure customers might want to use an Azure Application Gateway as the ingress controller for their AKS cluster.
 You will want to [enable the Application Gateway ingress controller for your cluster](https://learn.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-existing) before making these configuration changes.